Active, Past, and Inactive Project List

 Build a Microscope

 A multi week hack-a-thon to build an inverted, optical, fluorescing microscope.
-We have spent the last year sourcing the parts for this project including a laser light source, optics and more for a functional microscope for use in our lab.
+We have spent a year sourcing the parts for this project including a laser light source, and optics to build a functional microscope for use in our lab.
 Led by Eric Harness, our resident equipment guru.
 Check out our project wiki

 Plant BioTech Group

-Starting this summer, we are launching a regular publicly open plant group at Biocurious for all biology and non-biology enthusiasts.
-The charter of the group is to enable Plant Biotech in Bay area enthusiasts.
-We will have activities that range from: Classes (Cloning, Bacterial and Plant transformation, Tissue culture), infrastructure buildout (Grow chambers, Hydro/Aqua ponics,Abiotic stress chambers, Diagnostics), Library collection (Method, Seeds and germplasm, courseware, labware), Plant trait identification and development through all known mechanisms (hybridization, transgenic and mutagenic), Discussions (eg GMO vs Non-GMO education). maybe even Plants and Art (after all who does not love this… ).
-Dates and times to be announced.
+A weekly meeting open to the public to study and enable plant biotech.
+We have activities that range from: Classes (Cloning, Bacterial and Plant transformation, Tissue culture), infrastructure buildout (Grow chambers, Hydro/Aqua ponics,Abiotic stress chambers, Diagnostics), Library collection (Method, Seeds and germplasm, courseware, labware), Plant trait identification and development through all known mechanisms (hybridization, transgenic and mutagenic), Discussions (eg GMO vs Non-GMO education). maybe even Plants and Art (after all who does not love this… )